jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Appendix

 ## One-to-Many New Line Rule <a id="one-to-many-new-line-rule"></a>
-For lists of fields or conditions, where there can be one to many instances, the list is always started on a new line.
+For lists of fields or conditions, where there can be one-to-many instances, the list is always started on a new line.
 In the example below, the `IN` keyword has one-to-many values, thus the list starts on a new line.
 <pre>
 CU.CustomerLoyaltyCardLevel IN (
       1   -- Bronze